AndressaTonietto/cocktail-search/README.md

 ## General info

-The assignment is to create a React web application which allows the user to search for information about COcktails, using [TheCocktailDB API](https://www.thecocktaildb.com/api.php).
+The assignment is to create a React web application which allows the user to search for information about Coktails, using [TheCocktailDB API](https://www.thecocktaildb.com/api.php).
 It should show the search results in a list and allow the user to see more detailed information in another view.
 TheCocktailDB has a free public API which can be used for this assignment.